ratwolfzero/Weierstrass/Fractal/Fractal_Explorer/README.md

 * **X/Y Axes**: Angular frequency (rad/sample)
 * **Color**: Log-magnitude (dB scale)
 * **Title**: "Frequency Spectrum"
 * Shows dominant spatial frequencies and orientations present in the 2D surface.
-For the Weierstrass function, you'll observe energy concentrated along axes and diagonals, reflecting its separable cosine components.
+The FFT operates on our **finite smooth approximation** of the Weierstrass function, showing:
+  * Discrete frequency components at ω = (kπ, mπ)
+  * Emergent power-law scaling when a·b ≥ 1

 ### 1D Visualization